Medusa-Intelligence-Corp/TranslateTribune/DONT_SCRAPE_ME.md

 # Is Translate Tribune social media?

-It is an open-source project where anyone can contribute sources....
-But read more read below and decide.
+It is an open-source project where anyone can contribute sources.
+Compare the posts below and decide for yourself:

 ## The Economist LinkedIn Post